In this article

 Choose your business structure

-Sole proprietorship: The simplest business is an unincorporated business owned by one person.
+• Sole proprietorship: The simplest business is unincorporated and owned by one person.
 There are no legal filings or paperwork required, and you may not need to hire a lawyer.
-The downside is that you are personally liable for any debts or lawsuits against the business.
+However, you are personally liable for any debts or lawsuits.

-Pick a business accounting method
+Decide on a business accounting method

-• Accrual accounting records revenue when it is earned and expenses when they are incurred, regardless of when the cash changes hands.
+• Accrual accounting records revenue when it is earned and expenses when they are incurred, regardless of when the cash changes hands

 Keep records from the get-go